 The design team explored authentic story telling with the incarcerated youth who shared images, poems, personal illustrations and stories that represent themes of integrity and transformation.
 The final graphics – rich with color, symbols, patterns and animal representations – are culturally meaningful for a population over-represented with minority identities.

 These courtyard graphics humanize the living environment while supporting the Oregon Youth Authority’s “positive human development” approach.
 The awards jury appreciated how the work “opens the door for how we should be designing environments to create positive change, especially for those that need our help the most.”

 Out of 340 worldwide submissions, 30 were honored with a 2020 SEGD Global Design Award for excellence in experiential graphic design.

 The momentum of four years of hard work from 2,000 makers, builders, architects and designers could not be slowed, even by a pandemic.
 In mid-July, the Port of Portland unveiled its brand-new Concourse E extension, the first of many expansion projects under the PDX Next umbrella.
-The 800-foot concourse extension designed by Fentress and Hennebery Eddy Architects adds several much-needed gates, local restaurants, shops, artwork and a stunning view of Mt.
+The 800-foot concourse extension designed by Hennebery Eddy Architects and Fentress adds several much-needed gates, local restaurants, shops, artwork and a stunning view of Mt.
 Hood.

 Mayer/Reed has worked at PDX for 25 years and we’re proud to be part of its evolution.
 For the new extension our landscape architects provided site design including a multi-use path, security fencing and signature landscape along the arrival roadway.
 At the interior, the extension premieres a new wayfinding sign system.
 Mayer/Reed collaborated with PDX Sign Master Plan firm, HOK, to realize the new PDX sign standards.
 We look forward to its implementation throughout the entire Portland International Airport.